-The updates to the TDM are anticipated to be completed by the second quarter of FY 2023.
-A presentation on the updates made to the TDM will be presented to the TAC prior to final acceptance.
+The TDM has been given to TxDOT-TTP to complete.
+TxDOT-TPP has committed to return the TDM to the MPO by the fourth quarter of FY 2023.
 Once complete, the model will be delivered to TTI for use in the statewide model.
-The MPO intends to use a consultant to complete this task.